About the Woodside Link road scheme

 The Secretary of State for Transport approved the Woodside Link by granting a Development Consent Order (link opens in new window) on 30 September 2014.

-We secured a £20m funding contribution from SEMLEP’s Local Growth Deal (link opens in new window), as well as £5m from the Government's Local Pinch Point Fund (link opens in new window), and £1m in developer contributions (link opens in new window).
+We secured a £20m funding contribution from SEMLEP’s Local Growth Deal (link opens in new window), as well as £5m from government's Local Pinch Point Fund (link opens in new window), and £1m in developer contributions (link opens in new window).